dylankuming/Vehicle-Speed-Estimation-and-Classification-Using-a-Low-Cost-CW-Doppler-Radar-Module/Phase 2 MATLAB code/README.md

-# CW Doppler Radar: Embedded Real-Time Processing (MATLAB – Phase 2)
+# Phase 2 MATLAB Code

 This folder contains MATLAB code used in **Phase 2** of the project — corresponding to **Chapter 4** of the MSc dissertation — which validates the embedded CW Doppler radar platform under extended real-time roadside conditions.